mokhan/2020-04-pg-training/README.md

 * `huge_pages = try` is good to use on linux.
 * `work_mem` default is 4MB.
 * `max_connections` has a default of 100.
 This can be a rather high default.
+* `synchronous_commit = on` default is `on`.
+Setting it to `off` means not every commit will flush to the transaction log.
+* `commit_delay` default to `0`.
+Can be used to batch transaction to log.
+Will wait 5 seconds to see what else needs to be flushed and flush them together.
+Does make transactions a little bit longer.

 ```text
 RAM >= shared_buffers + (work_mem * max_connections)